Birthplace of Elvis

 The First Assembly of God Pentecostal Church, where Elvis first became interested in music, was moved to the birthplace grounds in 2008.
 Aside from its rock 'n' roll pedigree, the church is notable for its multimedia interior, which surrounds visitors with a 15-minute recreation of a Pentecostal service (lots of gospel music) every half-hour.

 The museum was upgraded with new displays in 2007, and remains a showcase for the collection of Janelle McComb, a Tupelo resident, Elvis family friend, and lifelong fan.
 Highlights include examples of Elvis's gaudy everyday attire -- corduroy suits, an orange-striped parka, fishnet and paisley shirts with puffed sleeves -- and the gifts that Elvis gave to Janelle, such as a giant flashlight and a copy of The Great Running Backs of The NFL.
-"Enjoy reading this book," suggests the note from Elvis.
+"Enjoy reading this book," suggests the accompanying note from Elvis.
 "I did."

 The museum also showcases a detailed diorama of the neighborhood as it appeared during Elvis's boyhood.
 The Presley home, just off Pig Trot Trail, was in a ragtag, poor-side-of-town district with more outhouses than trees.
 For the Presley family it was far less charming then than it is now.